 On the way down Whimsy Way

 Moving ahead, I could tell my kids were seeing this whole Price Sculpture Forest adventure as a scavenger hunt — who could spot the next sculpture?
-One in particular, Pegasus, was very tricky to find.
-(Tip: Take a step back and visually follow the wires up into the trees.)
+Some were very hard to find – like Pegasus.
+Tip: step back and de-focus your eyes to catch the camouflaged beast!

 Stopping to admire salmon carved into a bench, glass flowers hovering over our heads and birds in flight, we enjoyed our art walk on the trail.

 The path itself had some twists and turns paired with downhill paths.
-We had to be careful not to slip on wet leaves or damp portions of the paved trail.
-The path is stroller-friendly, but a heavy-duty jogger stroller would be best.
+The path is stroller-friendly, but a heavy-duty jogger stroller would be best to get over any cracked pavement.

 Near Price Sculpture Forest

-If you’re traveling from afar, this 20-minute hike can be paired up with the longer hike that starts at the Coupeville waterfront, or you can head to Ebey’s Landing for a more challenging adventure.
-You can also explore the town of Coupeville.
-It has charming bakeries and outdoor restaurants.
+If you’re traveling from afar, this 20-minute hike can be paired with the longer hike that starts at the Coupeville waterfront.
+Or you can head to Ebey’s Landing for a more challenging adventure.
+Explore the town of Coupeville with its charming bakeries and outdoor restaurants.
 Front Street Grill and the Island Cafe are open (takeout only for now) for burgers, sandwiches and tasty desserts.

 Kapaws Iskreme on Front Street in Coupeville opens in March and sells large scoops of ice cream and other treats.